 Many people avoid pruning their grapes because the task seems daunting.
 Here is the key: This year’s fruit grows on new shoots, or canes, that grow on last year’s canes, not older wood.
 Last year’s canes are smooth and tan, while older wood is darker and has shaggy bark.

 Each of last year’s canes needs to be shortened up so that there are just a few buds that will produce new canes this year.
 Buds are obvious if you look carefully: small protuberances on last year’s growth.
 Some grapes have buds close together near the base of last year’s canes.
 Others have them well spaced out, say a foot apart.
 In either case, you only need a few buds to produce this year’s fruiting canes.
 So in the first instance, you prune back hard, leaving just a short spur with a few buds.
-In the second, you need to leave last year’s cane longer in order to have an adequate number of buds (and hence, new fruiting canes).

 My friend Lewis Hill (1924-2008) wrote a nice book about pruning, "Pruning Simplified."
 In it he warned that if you have an overgrown grape vine that has not been pruned in many years, you should spread out the work over a few years.
 The goal is to "get the vine back to a single trunk with four strong, well-spaced branches."